samber/do/README.md

 ### Service override

 By default, providing a service twice will panic.
-Service can be replaced at runtime using `do.Replace****` helpers.
+Service can be replaced at runtime using `do.Override` helper.

 ```go
 do.Provide[Vehicle](injector, func (i *do.Injector) (Vehicle, error) {